AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 ## Brief description of Fraud Detection.
   1. Dataset contains all the accidents that the local police attended from 2010 to 2017.
   2. The information is gathered is spread in different csv:
-    Accidents.
+    * Accidents.
 This one has all information about the accident including time, location, number of victims and deceased and he number of vehicles.
 It also includes a column in which it is determined if it was a pedestrian responasible for the event.
-    Causes of the accident.
+    * Causes of the accident.
 This one adds 'initial_street' and 'mediate_cause'.
 While the meaning of the first added column is unclear and will need further analysis, the second one -'mediate_cause' - indicates the reason - if any - behind the accident.
-    People.
-INcorporates information about the people involved like age, gender, degree of injuries, who is reponsible etc Types.
+    * People.
+INcorporates information about the people involved like age, gender, degree of injuries, who is reponsible etc
+    * Types.
 This csv adds a filed named 'accidents_details' and it describes the reason behind the accident.
-    Vehicles involved.
+    * Vehicles involved.
 This file adds a bunch of details about the vehicle involved from a description of it up to its model and brand name.
 It also includes info about the experience of the driver.
   3. It has been a hard work to combine all different csv due to different encodings and column's names.
   4. Once I have all data combined, I will decide what course of action to take.
-  5. The link in github for a more detailed and technical explanation is available: AlexChicote/BarcelonaAccidents.
+  5. The link in github for a more detailed and technical explanation is available: [my github](https://alexchicote.github.io/.
 I will keep on updating them as I move forward.

 ## Non-technical description of BarcelonaAccidents.

 ## Gathering the data.

+  First I combine all files for accidents, causes, people, types and vehicles from 2010 to 2017.

 ```
 def combinant_csv(llista, year_0, year_1):